sapcc/keppel/docs/operator-guide.md

   storage drivers, the choice of name claim driver may be linked to the choice of auth driver.

 - The **rate limit driver** decides how many pull/push operations can be executed per time unit for a given account.
   This driver is optional.
 If no rate limit driver is configured, rate limiting will not be enabled.
+As for storage drivers, the choice of rate limit driver may be linked to the choice of auth driver.

 ### Common configuration options